Parasites Without Borders - Introduction

 Join the Parasites Without Borders online network and be part of the movement to spread life-saving medical knowledge around the world.

-Throughout August, September And October, All Donations Made To Parasites Without Borders Will Be Matched By PWB And Donated To Floating Doctors
+Throughout November, December And January, All Donations Made To Parasites Without Borders Will Be Matched By PWB And Donated To MicrobeTV

-Throughout August, September and October, donations made to Parasites Without Borders (PWB) will be matched by the organization and donated to Floating Doctors with a minimum pledged donation of $10,000 and a total gift of up to $20,000.
-The Floating Doctors mission is to reduce the present and future burden of disease in the developing world, and to improve healthcare delivery worldwide.
+Throughout November, December and January, donations made to Parasites Without Borders (PWB) will be matched by the organization and donated MicrobeTV with a minimum pledged donation of $10,000 and a total gift up to $20,000.
+MicrobeTV is an independent podcast network for people who are interested in the life sciences.
+The shows are free and focus on viruses, bacteria, parasites, evolution, immunology and neuroscience.

 Authoritative Learning Materials